 4. Network (1975)

-When anchorman Howard Beale is forced to retire his 25-year post because of his age, he announces to his viewers that he’s going to commit suicide on his final program.
+When anchorman Howard Beale is forced to retire from his 25-year post because of his age, he announces to his viewers that he’s going to commit suicide on his final program.
 When his announcement looks like it will improve the ratings, the entire event is turned into a garish entertainment spectacle.
 The movie masterfully shifts its gears between madness and sanity.
 While the diabolical and messianic rants by the movie’s principal character Howard Beale constitute one end of the movie’s spectrum, the subtle human degradation that accompanies ruthless professionalism constitutes the other.

 Read More: Movies Like Harry Potter Films